ansible-lockdown/SUSE15-CIS-Audit/README.md

 On our [Discord Server](https://www.lockdownenterprise.com/discord) to ask questions, discuss features, or just chat with other Ansible-Lockdown users

-Set of configuration files and directories to run the first stages of CIS of RHEL 9 servers
+Set of configuration files and directories to run the first stages of CIS of SUSE15 servers

 This is configured in a directory structure level.